-The blue line in the chart reflects our retail load forecast before accounting for future expected conservation measures.
-The orange line represents our current forecast accounting for conservation investments we expect to make.
-The tan line reflects the actual load we have seen in the past.
+The blue line in the chart reflects our retail load forecast with electrification assumptions before accounting for future expected conservation measures.
+The orange line represents our current forecast accounting for electrification and anticipated conservation investments we expect to make.
+The black line reflects the actual load we have seen in the past.

-In total, Tacoma Power's system average load is projected to decline at a rate of approximately 0.4 percent per year, accounting for conservation.
-Our projections include information on the probability of new loads entering the service area.
+In total, Tacoma Power's system average load is projected to decline in the next few years, accounting for conservation ,building codes and standards, and electrification adoption.
+In the long-term, the inclusion of possible new loads entering the service area and an increase in load from electrification adoption (e.g. if our customers adopt electric heating or electric vehicle ownership) offsets the decline in conservation and energy efficiency.
 We use this forecast for the base case analysis described in the next section.
 When total system load is declining, it can put upward pressure on rates due to the large portion of fixed costs a utility company bears.

-Several factors could change the current trajectory, such as the overall economic conditions of the area, the availability of incentives for developing industries, or the addition of new large loads to our service territory.
+Several factors could change the current trajectory, such as the overall economic conditions of the area, the availability of incentives for developing industries, increased adoption of electrification, or the addition of new large loads to our service territory.

-2022 Retail Consumer Load Forecast
+2024 Retail Consumer Load Forecast

-2022 Load Forecast

-with and without conservation
+2024 Load Forecast with Electrification with and without conservation